casdoor/casdoor-website/docs/provider/oauth/user-mapping.md

 ## Configuration

-To configure user mapping for an OAuth provider:
+To configure user mapping:

-1. Navigate to **Providers** in the top menu
-2. Select or create an OAuth provider (e.g., Okta, Azure AD B2C, Google)
+1. Open **Providers** and select or create an OAuth provider (e.g. Okta, Azure AD B2C, Google).
-3. Scroll to the **User mapping** section
+2. Scroll to **User mapping** and add entries:
-4. Add mappings by specifying:
    - **User field**: The Casdoor user field you want to populate
    - **Claim name**: The exact claim name from your OAuth provider's response